Brent A. French, Ph.D.

 Professor, Biomedical Engineering

-Jeffrey Saucerman, PhD, Professor of Biomedical Engineering, combines computational models and high-throughput experiments to discover molecular networks that control cardiac remodeling and regeneration.
+Jeff Saucerman, PhD, Professor of Biomedical Engineering, combines computational models and high-throughput experiments to discover molecular networks and drugs that control cardiac remodeling.

 UVA Engineering is a vibrant, collegial environment in which to work and teach.